Cow Roast

 Cow Roast (sometimes written as Cowroast) is a hamlet within the civil parishes of Northchurch and Wigginton in Hertfordshire, England.
 It is between Tring and Berkhamsted, along the A4251, adjacent to the Grand Union Canal and the West Coast Main Line.
-Today it comprises a row of 20th-century houses and a marina, together with several older properties including a public house (closed since September 2017).
+Today it comprises a row of 20th-century houses and a marina, together with several older properties including a restaurant (which previously operated as a public house, until its closure in September 2017).
 There are three car dealerships and a petrol station beside the main road.

 Cow Roast is located on the site of a Romano-British settlement, close to the route of Akeman Street.

 Origin of the name

-The name Cow Roast is almost certainly a corruption of the name 'Cow Rest', indicating a place where there were pens and grazing for resting cattle on route to market.
+The name Cow Roast is almost certainly a corruption of the name 'Cow Rest', indicating a place where there were pens and grazing for resting cattle en route to market.
 The hamlet lies on an ancient drovers' route which passes through the Chiltern Hills towards London.